The European Central Bank (ECB) has cut interest rates eight times since June 2024, and the main deposit rate currently sits at 2.00%.

 Learn more in our guide to interest rates, or dive deeper into how ECB rates impact your savings.

-Updated: 31.10.2025
+Updated: 06/02/2026

-At its most recent meeting on 30 October 2025, the Governing Council of the ECB decided to hold interest rates at 2%.
-The interest rates on the main refinancing operations and the marginal lending facility stayed at 2.15% and 2.40% respectively.
+At its most recent meeting on 5 February 2026, the Governing Council of the European Central Bank kept interest rates unchanged.
+The deposit facility rate remains at 2.00%, while the main refinancing operations rate is 2.15% and the marginal lending facility rate is 2.40%.

-These rates are used as a reference point by Irish banks when setting their own interest rates on loans and deposits.
+These ECB rates are used as a reference point by Irish banks when setting their own interest rates on loans and deposits.

 Here are some things for Irish savers to consider in the current interest rate environment: